WarpDrive2036/CMS/README.md

 Start a local web server to serve the project from the public folder: php -S localhost:8888 -t public

+Admin Credentials: The default admin credentials for the CMS are as follows:

+Username: admin
+Password: 12345
+Please change the admin password after the initial setup for security reasons.

 Finally, Open your web browser and access the CMS at http://localhost:8888.